auroranil/how-does-chromium-start/README.md

 It's [basically this](https://chromium.googlesource.com/chromium/src/+/master/docs/design/startup.md), except in more detail.

 Please correct me if I get it wrong somewhere throughout this document (I still need to learn more about C and C++).
+I have checkout commit `4900686dee9aacdb5ac0a203acbef587c292e6fe`, which was pushed on Sunday 12th of April, 2020, at 08:20:43.
+All links to source files are based on this commit.
+All years specified before the filename refer to the year specified in the copyright comment at the beginning of each source file.

 ## Cross platform entry points